Dr Marion Hall

 The Open University

-As chair of the HSC Faculty’s Skills Working Group, I also contribute to faculty policies on skills and employability and work with module teams to advise on skills development policy and on the integration of skills learning and assessment into the subject context.
+ICT skills development: as chair of the HSC Faculty’s Skills Working Group, I contributed to faculty policies on skills and employability and worked with module teams to advise on skills development policy and on the integration of skills learning and assessment into modules.

 U316 The Environmental Web